Wrongful Death Attorney in Minneapolis

 In certain cases where the at-fault party acted with extreme recklessness or intentional misconduct, punitive damages may also be available to punish the wrongdoer and deter similar behavior.

-At Butwinick Injury Law, we work closely with financial and vocational experts to calculate the full extent of your losses and fight for maximum compensation on your behalf.
+At Butwinick Injury Law, we work closely with financial and vocational professionals to calculate the full extent of your losses and fight for maximum compensation on your behalf.

 Wrongful Death FAQs